mario-deluna/packtacular/README.md

 Then create a new php file wich schould return the packed content.
 For example stylesheet.php

 In that file first of all include the packtacular class.
-But maybe if want to use the Packtacular for only 1 folder i would recommend to just copy paste the packtacular class at the bottom of your script :)
+But maybe ifyou want to use the Packtacular for only 1 folder i would recommend to just copy paste the packtacular class at the bottom of your script :)

 	require "lib/packtacular.php";

-and the followig line will print out the packed content
+and the followig line will print out all content of your css files in the "css/" folder

-	packtacular::css( 'css/', 'cache/css/' );
+	Packtacular::css( 'css/', 'cache/css/' );

 was that not easy?

-	packtacular::<type>( '<source>', '<target>' );
+	Packtacular::<type>( '<source>', '<target>' );

  - type defines for what files Packtacular should search.
  - source, you can set here an array with files or a path to folder.
 If you set the path to a folder Packtacular is going to search trough that folder recursive for files of the selected type.
 A folder path should always end with "/"!